Epilepsy in Adults with TSC

 Other types of seizures may be diagnosed in individuals of any age, with some more commonly diagnosed in adults.
 Focal seizures begin in a small region of the brain and their appearance depends on where they begin.
 Since TSC can have tubers in almost any location, they can cause many different types of focal seizures with 1-3 minute episodes of altered thinking, consciousness, or behaviors.
 Complex partial seizure is a traditional term for seizures that cause “zoning out” or staring and inability to answer questions.
 Seizures that begin in the motor area of the brain may cause jerking of one body region for a few minutes.

 The goal for adults with TSC who have epilepsy is to achieve the best seizure control possible while maintaining the best quality of life.
 If individuals with TSC experience an increase in frequency or severity of their seizures or the emergence of a new seizure type, they should discuss with their doctors various treatment options.
-These might include increasing the dose of an anti-epileptic medication that they have been taking, switching to a new medication or treatment, or adding another medication to their current treatment.
+These might include increasing the dose of an anti-seizure medication that they have been taking, switching to a new medication or treatment, or adding another medication to their current treatment.
 Surgery to remove the spot where seizures arise is possible when seizures arise from just one spot in the brain but this is not common in TSC since the tubers are often distributed throughout the brain.
 Devices to treat epilepsy include vagus nerve stimulation and responsive neurostimulation.

 Who Treats Epilepsy?